Nexilis/wedding/content/en/home/accommodation.md

 +++
 {{% alert note %}}

-Unfortunately we are not able to provide everyone with accommodation in the Warlity Palace due to the limited number of rooms.
-We will try to help everyone to find accommodation and transportation, if you are interested.
+Unfortunately we are not able to provide everyone with accommodations in the Warlity Palace due to the limited number of rooms.
+We will try to help everyone to find accommodations and transportation, if you are interested.

 **Please, let us know!**